lucaskienast/Clustering-Models/README.md

 The different types of clustering methods can be split into:

-- Hierarchical
+- Connectivity-Based (Hierarchical)
-- Partitioning
+- Centroid-Based
 - Distribution-Based
-- Density-Based (Model-Based)
+- Density-Based
 - Fuzzy

 ## Connectivity-Based Clustering (Hierarchical)